 Qantas Frequent Flyer members receive a complimentary lounge pass upon reaching Silver status with the airline.

 Two annual single-use lounge passes are also offered as a benefit with the following Australian credit cards:

 - Qantas Premier Platinum

 - ANZ Frequent Flyer Black

 - Westpac Altitude Black

 - St George/Bank of Melbourne/Bank SA Amplify Signature

 Single-use lounge passes can only be used at Qantas-operated lounges, which unfortunately does not include the Oneworld Lounge in Los Angeles.
-Passes are also currently not being accepted at the Qantas Singapore Lounge which suffers from chronic overflowing.
 No guests are permitted when using these passes.

 Free Qantas Club passes are occasionally offered by generous Australian Frequent Flyer members.
 These passes are listed in our “free” classifieds section.
-Note that soliciting for, selling or swapping lounge passes is not permitted on AFF.
+Please note that soliciting for, selling or swapping lounge passes is not permitted on AFF.